me-box-archive/platform-app-server/README.md

 Verifies a user's email address (GET recommended; link sent in verification email).

+NB: Will 302 redirect to root domain on successful verification.

 NB: Will 302 redirect to root domain if parameters are missing instead of responding with an error.

 #### Parameters: